 Tel: (345) 916 1683

 Meets on the first Thursday of the month from September to June.
-Monthly meetings consist of short business meetings with programmes on gardening-related topics.
+Monthly meetings consist of a short business meeting with programmes on gardening-related topics and tours of local gardens and farms.
 Become a member for CI$25 a year.

-The ILC is open to women 18 years or older, of any nationality, living in Cayman.
-The purpose is to create a friendly atmosphere and provide an opportunity for socialising.
-The club hosts regular events from September-June.
-Check their Facebook page for more information.
+The International Ladies Club is open to women of 18 years and older of any nationality.
+The purpose is to provide an opportunity for socialising.
+The club hosts a variety of activities throughout the year.

 International Wine & Food Society